Staffordshire Moorlands

 Staffordshire Moorlands is a local government district in Staffordshire, England.
-Its council, Staffordshire Moorlands District Council, is based in Leek, between the city of Stoke-on-Trent and the Peak District National Park.
-The 2001 census recorded the population as 94,489.
+Its council is based in Leek, the district's largest town.
+The district also contains the towns of Biddulph and Cheadle, along with a large rural area containing many villages.
+North-eastern parts of the district lie within the Peak District National Park.

-Principal industries are agriculture, fashion and tourism.
-The area's three towns are Leek, Cheadle and Biddulph.
+The area's principal industries are agriculture, fashion and tourism.
 Visitor attractions include the National Trust property Biddulph Grange, the Churnet Valley Railway, the UK's largest theme park Alton Towers Resort, and the annual Leek Arts Festival.
 There are also a variety of outdoor pursuits such as rock climbing (The Roaches), sailing (Rudyard Lake) and cycling (Waterhouses).

+The neighbouring districts are East Staffordshire, Stafford, Stoke-on-Trent, Newcastle-under-Lyme, Cheshire East, High Peak and Derbyshire Dales.